bfi-digital/bfi-design-system/README.md

 `npm test` runs all the tests.

-If you make changes to the output of components, you can regenerate the snapshot files with `jest --updateSnaphots`.
+If you make changes to the output of components, you can regenerate the snapshot files with `jest --updateSnaphot`.

 The snapshot test cases themselves come from the same `stories.jsx` file colocated with each component.